 What is expected growth / target price in a stock forecast?

-Why the mean alone is not a signal
+Why the mean is never a standalone signal

 How expected growth turns into a trade plan

-Expected growth by itself is directionless noise unless it is combined with entry timing, an invalidation level, and a take-profit ladder — a risk-first BUY signal only fires when multiple independent signals converge and the reward-to-risk ratio clears a 2:1 bar, per Quantustik's own asymmetric-conviction policy.
+Expected growth by itself is directionless noise unless it is combined with entry timing, an invalidation level (the price that proves the thesis wrong) and a take-profit ladder.
+A risk-first BUY signal only fires when multiple independent signals converge and the reward-to-risk ratio clears a 2:1 bar — per Quantustik's own asymmetric-conviction policy, a missed trade is cheap and a bad trade is expensive.

 Frequently asked questions